hornos/gridhowto/README.md

 The first root node is the master and the 2nd is the backup controller for `slurmctld` and `slurmdbd`.
 The common state directory is `/common/slurm`.
 Failover timeout is 60 s.

+## Warewulf Cluster
+Warewulf cluster manager is a simple yet powerful cluster provision toolkit.
+It support stateless installation of compute nodes.
+Install and setup Warewulf:

+    bin/play @@root warewulf

+Create provision directory on one of the root servers:

+    wwmkchroot centos-6 /common/warewulf/chroots/centos-6

 ### Graphite

     bin/play @@root memcache